-If you haven’t got your DaySkipper / ICC (or local equivalent), then you’ll need to charter a yacht or catamaran with a skipper.
+If you don't have sailing qualifications , then you’ll need to charter a yacht or catamaran with a skipper.
 We answer the most frequently asked questions...

 How does it work?

 Who are they?

 Skippers are usually great sailors who are very well qualified and know lots of useful stuff about boats (for if things go wrong).
 In Europe, they also have to have their own professional insurance in place.
-They are usually locals who also have a lot of experience of sailing on the local seas, so often know the best places to go - be it secluded bays, brilliant restaurants, or picturesque marinas.
+They are usually locals who also have a lot of experience of sailing the area, so often know the best places to go - be it secluded bays, brilliant restaurants, or picturesque marinas.

 Can they speak my language?
 Are they good with kids?

 We can make sure that we find a skipper who suits you and your crew: almost all of them speak great English, are great with kids (and at teaching them how to sail) and understand that they are there to facilitate your holiday - please ask if you have any special requests for a certain type of skipper, or one who speaks a certain language (German, Italian, etc…) and we’ll do our best to find someone who meets your requirements.

 Do they go everywhere (and eat out) with us?

 No – it’s up to you.
 They will be happy at the helm of the boat during the day, and on their own in their cabin during the evenings.
 They understand it’s your holiday, so they’re not expecting to be invited to join in all of the evening festivities, games, dinners or such.
 If you want to invite them, they might accept, or they equally might prefer to do their own thing.